 Legend to Figure 21: This KOMPSAT-2 image was acquired on 24 November 2012 over southwestern Kazakhstan's Mangistau region east of the Caspian Sea.
 Along the top of the image we can see water and wetlands, with eroded areas at the top and on the right.
 The majority of the image is dominated by flatland covered with low-lying vegetation.
 The bright web of roads in the lower left section of the image is the Karakuduk oil field.
 The white squares in this ‘web' indicate where wells are located.
 One can also see buildings and other structures related to oil production.
 Kazakhstan – and in particular, the Mangistau oblast – has large fossil fuel reserves and an abundant supply of other minerals and metals.
 Because of this, Mangistau is sometimes called the ‘treasure peninsula' of Kazakhstan.

 • In November 2012, KARI selected SI (Satrec Initiative) of Daejeon, Korea as the 'worldwide exclusive representative' for KOMPSAT imagery sales.
-This applies to imagery of KOMPSAT-2, -3 and -5 missions.
-KARI has chosen Satrec Initiative for its ability to develop international customers and data distribution network, as well as long experience in space industry.
-Satrec Initiative will deliver high quality image data to worldwide customers through collaboration with existing satellite operators, and in addition to that, building its own KOMPSAT data distribution network.
+This applies to the imagery of KOMPSAT-2, -3 and -5 missions.
+KARI has chosen Satrec Initiative for its ability to develop international customers and data distribution networks, as well as its long experience in the space industry.
+Satrec Initiative will deliver high-quality image data to worldwide customers through collaboration with existing satellite operators, and in addition to that, building its own KOMPSAT data distribution network.
 31)

 • The KOMPSAT-2 spacecraft and its payload are operating nominally in 2012.
 The spacecraft is well past its design life of 3 years.
 32)

 Note: The follow-on KOMPSAT-3 (Arirang-3) mission was launched on May 17, 2012, from TNSC, Japan.